-The Central Labour Relations Commission is one of administrative organ's commissions described in paragraph 2 of Article 3 of the National Government Organization Act, established in 1946 on the basis of the Labour Union Act, and it is the center organ to deal with labour-management dispute.
-The Central Labour Relations Commission is composed of total 45 members (15 members from each representative), such as those who are representative of the public interests (public members), those who are representative of labour (the labour members) and those who are representative of employers (employer members).
+The Central Labour Relations Commission is one of administrative organ's committees described in paragraph 2 of Article 3 of the National Government Organization Act, established in 1946 on the basis of the Labour Union Act, and it is the center organ to deal with labour-management dispute.
+The Central Labour Relations Commission is composed of total 45 members (15 members from each committee), such as those who are representative of the public interests (public members), those who are representative of labour (the labour members) and those who are representative of employers (Employer members).

-Also, for labour-management dispute handling organs in local areas, Prefectural Labour Relations Commission of 47 exists in the same constitution composed of three representatives of public-labour-employers like the Central Labour Relations Commission as administrative commissions in each prefecture.
+Also, for labour-management dispute handling organs in local areas, Prefectural Labour Relations Commission of 47 exists in the same constitution composed of three members of public labour-employers like the Central Labour Relations Commission as administrative committees in each prefecture.

-The Central Labour Relations Commission shall have the right to handle following matters in chief like labour-employers dispute and others in accordance with the law on labour relations, such as the Labour Union Act, the Labour Relations Adjustment Act and the Act on Labour Relations of Agency Engaged in Administrative Execution.
+The Central Labour Relations Commission shall have the right to handle following matters in chief like labour-employers dispute and others in accordance with the law on labour relations, such as the Labour Union Act, the Labour Relations Adjustment Act and the Act Concerning the Labour Relations of National Enterprises and Specified Incorporated Administrative Agency.